 In Korea in the early 1800s, news from the countryside reached the king by means of signal fires.
 On one mountaintop after another, a fire was lit when all was well.
 If the king did not see a fire, that meant trouble, and he would send out his army.
 Linda Sue Park's first picture book for Clarion is about Sang-hee, son of the village firekeeper.
 When his father is unable to light the fire one night, young Sang-hee must take his place.
 Sang-hee knows how important it is for the fire to be lit-but he wishes that he could see soldiers . . . just once.
 Mountains, firelight and shadow, and Sunhee's struggle with a hard choice are rendered in radiant paintings, which tell their own story of a turning point in a child's life.

 About the Author

 Julie Downing has written and/or illustrated over 30 picture books.
 For Clarion, she has illustrated The Firekeeper’s Son by Linda Sue Park, among others.
 Her books have received a Parents’ Choice Award and a New York Public Library Best Books Award.
 She lives in San Francisco, California.
 For more information visit www.juliedowning.com.

 Linda Sue Park

 Linda Sue Park is the author of the Newbery Medal book A Single Shard and bestseller A Long Walk to Water.
 She has written several acclaimed picture book texts.
 She lives in Rochester, New York, with her family.
-For more information visit www.lspark.com and follow her on Twitter @LindaSuePark.
+Visit her online at lspark.com and on Twitter @LindaSuePark.